libish-jacob/Powershell/CitrixLauncher/Readme.txt

 1. Launch IE
 2. Type url
 3. Login if not already logged in
-4. Click on VDI to login.
+4. Click on VDI to launch.

 Note: For This script to execute properly we have to have the protected mode in IE to be set to off.